The Quayside in Newcastle upon Tyne in 1895

 Newcastle Libraries Flickr site

-Newcastle Libraries have their own Flickr site with creative commons images, and this is a treasure trove of historical information about Newcastle upon Tyne’s industrial heritage.
+Newcastle Libraries have their own Flickr site with Creative Commons images, and this is a treasure trove of historical information about Newcastle upon Tyne’s industrial heritage.

 In the following section, you can view a selection of The Quayside in Newcastle images that I have chosen from the Newcastle Libraries Flickr gallery.